3DFin/dendromatics/docs/algorithm.rst

   :width: 700
   :align: center

 *Figure 2.
 Stripe on the height-normalized point cloud, and candidate voxel groups.
 Points in the stripe in red, and voxel groups in random colours.
-From (Cabo et al. 2018).*
+From* [CABO2018]_.

 2. Tree individualization based on point-to-stems distances